sh33ner/sh33ner.github.io/about.md

 title: About
 permalink: /about/
 ---
 This blog is an effort to share some ideas about effectively managing complex systems.
 In my career, I have worked with hundreds of people across the globe in a number of different projects.
 I've worked in QA teams, infrastructure teams, Adobe Managed Services, and now as a CSME for AEM as a Cloud Service.

-I recieved a bachelor's of science degree in Information Technology at Brigham Young University (2011), and a master's of science degree in Technology (2015) from there as well.
-My master's thesis focused on cyber security education.
-Through all of these different experiences and opportunities, I've learned how fulfilling it can be to work with teams to successfully manage a complex system.
-I hope that something I can share will be of value.
+Through all of those experiences, I've learned that managing systems is much more than just maintaining a SLA, but about building confidence in the teams trusted to deliver excellence.

+My work experience has largely been what it has been because of my education at Brigham Young University.
+There I recieved a B.S in Information Technology and a M.S in Technology where my thesis was on cyber security education.
+Occassionally, I present in the IT 391R seminar series on topics similar to what you may find here.

+If you have any questions, feel free to reach out.
+I hope something on this blog is found useful.

 ### Contact me